Borra Caves: Biodiversity

 The fauna observed in the caves are predominantly bats, as well as the golden gecko.
 The type of bat reported is the fulvous fruit bat (Rousettus leschenaultii) – a species which roosts in large caves, old buildings, dungeons and dark areas of old forts.
 This species has short and slender musculature with large, well developed eyes.
 They feed on flowers and fruits, particularly jamun, guava, silk, cotton and mango.

-Stygofauna

-Habrobathynella borraensis was described from the Borra Caves.
-It is the first Indian cavernicolous species of the genus Habrobathynella.